GLOBAL MARKETS-European, UK shares snap winning streak, silver surges

 Caution is likely to persist through the week with the Bank of England scheduled to publish its quarterly financial stability report on Tuesday, the June U.S. Federal Reserve meeting minutes due on Wednesday and U.S. jobs data on Friday.

-In bond markets, worries about the health of Italian banks and some 20 billion euros ($22.24 billion) of bond supply in the region this week combined to halt a post-Brexit tumble in regional borrowing costs.
+In bond markets, borrowing costs in the euro zone rose for the first time in more than a week as investors took prices down to make room for some 20 billion euros of bond supply from the region this week, halting a post-Brexit slide in yields.

-Italian banking index fell more than 3 percent on Monday, while the European Central Bank asked Italy's Banca Monte dei Paschi di Siena to slash its bad debts by 40 percent over three years, heaping more pressure on Rome and Brussels to stabilise the Italian banking system.

-Italy is in talks with the European Commission on devising a plan to recapitalise Italian lenders with public money limiting losses for bank investors, an EU spokeswoman said on Sunday.

-Sterling came under pressure from poor data that showed Britain's construction sector PMI survey suffered its worst contraction in seven years in the run up to the vote to leave the European Union.

-The currency was off 0.1 percent at $1.3251, still nursing its losses after an 11-percent plunge to a 31-year trough of $1.3122 a week ago following last month's shock Brexit vote.
+Sterling was little changed at $1.3279, nursing its losses after an 11-percent plunge to a 31-year trough of $1.3122 a week ago following last month's shock Brexit vote.

 The weekend's headlines were dominated by mixed messages from the candidates seeking to replace David Cameron as Conservative Party leader and prime minister, offering markets little certainty about the outlook for the months ahead.